-Media intelligence platforms often include dashboards with data visualizations (such as graphs, heat maps, and word clouds) that you can easily export and include in your reporting.
+Media intelligence platforms like Meltwater often include dashboards with data visualizations (such as graphs, heat maps, and word clouds) that you can easily export and include in your reporting.
 Armed with this data, you’re ready to tell a data-driven story that illustrates your performance on a monthly, quarterly, annual, and ad hoc basis to prove the communication team’s business contributions.

 Time to Consider Working with Consultants?

 Before diving into what your reports should include, you may want to consider making a case for outside help.
-Whether you’re looking to take your reporting to the next level, or just getting started with data-driven PR, a consultant who specializes in measurement and reporting can help ensure you’re extracting the most relevant information and presenting it in a way that will clearly:
+Whether you’re looking to take your take your reporting to the next level, or just getting started with data-driven PR, a consultant who specializes in measurement and reporting can help ensure you’re extracting the most relevant information and presenting it in a way that will clearly:

 - Align to business goals